justin13601/AnnoDash/README.md

 ## About

 AnnoDash is a deployable clinical terminology annotation dashboard developed primarily in Python using Plotly Dash.
-It allows users to annotate concepts/items on a straightforward interface supported by visualizations of associated patient data and natural language processing.
+It allows users to annotate medical concepts on a straightforward interface supported by visualizations of associated patient data and natural language processing.

 The dashboard seeks to provide a flexible and customizable solution for clinical annotation.
 Recent large language models (LLMs) are supported to aid the annotation process.
-Additional extensions, such as machine learning-powered plugins and search algorithms, can be easily added.
+Additional extensions, such as machine learning-powered plugins and search algorithms, can be easily added by technical experts.

-The latest demo with ```chartevents``` & ```d_items``` from the MIMIC-IV v2.0 ```icu``` module is under releases.
+A demo with ```chartevents``` & ```d_items``` from the MIMIC-IV v2.2 ```icu``` module is available under releases.

 [//]: # (loaded is deployed on Heroku [here]&#40;https://mimic-iv-dash-v2.herokuapp.com/&#41; and on Google App Engine [here]&#40;https://mimic-dash-dot-kind-lab.nn.r.appspot.com/&#41;.)

-Featured
+Previously featured
 on [Plotly & Dash 500](https://www.linkedin.com/posts/dave-gibbon-8a6219_python-plotly-dash-activity-6993654939717689344-pYrw)!

 #### Overview

 ![Home](assets/dash.png)
-The top left of the dashboard features a section that keeps track of to-be annotated items and target ontology codes for the user.
-Top right contains the data visualization component.
-The bottom half includes components dedicated to querying and displaying ontology codes.
+The top left section of the dashboard features a dropdown to keep track of target concepts the user wishes to annotate.
+The target vocabulary is also selected in a dropdown in this section.
+The top right module contains the data visualization component.
+The bottom half of the dashboard includes modules dedicated to querying and displaying candidate ontology codes.

 #### Data Visualization

 | ![graph1](assets/graph1.png)       | ![graph2](assets/graph2.png)        |
 |------------------------------------|-------------------------------------|

 The dashboard is supported by visualization of relevant patient data.
-For any given target item, patient observations are queried from the source data.
+For any given target concept, patient observations are queried from the source data.
 The ```Distribution Overview``` tab contains a distribution summarizing all patient observations. ```Sample Records``` selects the top 5 patients (as ranked by most observations) and displays their records over a 96-hour window.
 Both numerical and text data are supported.
+The format of the source data is detailed below in <a href="#usage">Usage</a>.

 #### Annotation

-The user annotates target items by first selecting the to-be annotated item in the first dropdown.
-The following dropdown allows users to select the target ontology (LOINC® or SNOMED CT).
+The user annotates target concepts by first selecting the to-be annotated item in the first dropdown.
+The following dropdown allows users to select the target ontology.
+Several default vocabularies are available, but users are free to modify the dashboard for additional ontology support via scripts detailed in <a href="#other relevant files">Other Relevant Files</a>.
 Code suggestions are then generated in the bottom table.
-Users are able to select their target annotation and by submitting, the appropriate data is saved in ```.json``` files.
+Users are able to select their target annotation via clicking and the appropriate data is saved in ```.json``` files after submission.

 #### Ontology Search

-The dashboard automatically generates ontology code suggestions based on the target item.
-A string search supported by PyLucene and the Porter stemming algorithm sorts results by relevance, as indicated by the colour of the circles.
+The dashboard automatically generates ontology code suggestions based on the target concept.
+A string search supported by PyLucene and the Porter stemming algorithm sorts results by relevance, as indicated by the colour of the circle icons.
+Several other methods of string search are available, such as full text search using SQLite3's FTS5 or ElasticSearch, vector search using TF-IDF, and similarity scoring using Jaro-Winkler/Fuzzy partial ratios.
+NLM UMLS API is also available for the SNOMED CT ontology.

-Several other methods of string search are available, such as FTS5 in SQLite3, TF-IDF, Jaro-Winkler, and Fuzzy partial ratio.
+After searching, the dashboard is able to re-rank ontology codes using LLMs.
+Currently, OpenAI's GPT-3.5 API and CohereAI's re-ranking API endpoint is supported by default.
+LLM re-ranking is disabled by default; however, if desired, API keys will be required along with associated costs.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- GETTING STARTED -->

 ## Getting Started

 Below are steps to download, install, and run the dashboard locally.
-Leave all configuration fields the same to run the demo.
+Leave all configuration fields unchanged to run the demo using MIMIC-IV data.

 ### Requirements